m3c-ode/py-portfolio-apps/README.md

 This is a Python web app to display different projects that I coded, either in Python or React/Typescript/NextJS

 ## Web Development

+## Running
+$ streamlit run main.py

+to run the app.